cockpit-project/cockpit-project.github.io/_posts/2015-07-10-rest-api-plugin.md

 var events = docker.get("/events");
 ```

 The `.get("/events")` call returns a jQuery Promise.
-When a line of event data arrives, the `.stream()` callback in invoked, and we use it to trigger a reload of the Docker info.
+When a line of event data arrives, the `.stream()` callback is invoked, and we use it to trigger a reload of the Docker info.

 ```javascript
 events.stream(got_event);